 Please Note: Anyone who has recently become pregnant (or is planning to), should start taking Folic Acid 5mg IMMEDIATELY

-It has been shown that 0.8mg reduces Spina bifida risk by about 80%, while 5mg [funded], if taken early enough, reduces spina bifida risk close to zero
+The 0.8mg dose reduces Spina bifida risk by about 80%, while 5mg [funded], if taken early enough, reduces spina bifida risk close to zero

 Until recently, I remained one of the only GPs in New Zealand providing full maternity services including emergency back-up to local Independent Midwives.

-The Practice currently continues to offer:
+HOWEVER, our Practice currently continues to offer:

-- Full antenatal and labour care;
+- ❌ Full antenatal and labour care

 Please contact the surgery for a list of available Lead Maternity Carers (LMCs) if you